 Eco-Friendly Packaging Initiatives: Customers have the option to ship their empty Living Proof bottles to be recycled through Living Proof’s partnership with Terracycle.
 In addition, the brand states, “By 2025, we commit to decreasing our use of virgin plastic in all our global packaging by 50%, increasing our use of post-consumer recycled material in all our global packaging to at least 50%, and having 100% recyclable packaging worldwide.”

 Giving Back Initiatives: N/A

 Ingredients and Formulations Claims: Living Proof products are free of Phthalates, Parabens, Formaldehydes (Donors + Releasers), and SLS + SLES.

-I hope this article helped you to understand Living Proof’s cruelty-free and vegan status and you discovered another cruelty-free brand to support because together, we can help end animal testing for cosmetics once and for all!
+I hope this article helped you to understand Living Proof’s cruelty-free and vegan status and by choosing cruelty-free together, we can help end animal testing for cosmetics once and for all!

 If you liked this cruelty-free resource, then please subscribe to our monthly newsletter for more resources and guides to living your BEST cruelty-free and vegan life!
 You can also find us on Instagram and Facebook.